 Can water sources be contaminated with SARS-Cov-2?

-SARS-CoV-2 has not been detected in water sources and there is currently no evidence suggesting waterborne transmission of COVID-19 or other related coronaviruses.
+SARS-CoV-2 has not been detected in drinking water sources and there is currently no evidence suggesting waterborne transmission of COVID-19 or other related coronaviruses.
+SARS-CoV-2 genetic material has been detected in surface waters which receive untreated or partially treated wastewater or combined sewer overflows (Study 1, Study 2).
+Both conventional wastewater and water treatments are expected to be effective against SARS-CoV-2.
 The US Centers for Disease Control and Prevention currently consider the risk of transmission of COVID-19 through water to be low.
 At this time, standard water safety guidance should be followed and no additional COVID-19 precautions are recommended by WHO or other organizations.

 Conventional centralized water treatment systems which include filtration and disinfection steps should effectively remove or inactivate SARS-CoV-2.
-Centralized systems using chlorine disinfection should ensure a free chlorine residual of at least 0.5 mg/L after 30 minutes of contact time and at pH <8.0.
+Water treatment processes including UV and chlorine disinfection (Study 1, Study 2) are effective against SARS-CoV-1.
+Centralized systems using chlorine disinfection should ensure a free chlorine residual of at least 0.5 mg/L after 30 minutes of contact time at pH <8.0.
+A chlorine residual should be maintained throughout the distribution system, whether the system includes piped delivery or delivery via an alternative system like tanker trucks.
 Where such systems are unavailable, household water treatment (HWT) coupled with safe water storage can be employed to ensure the safety of household stored drinking water.
 Household water treatment options include boiling, chlorination, ultra- or nanofiltration technologies, and solar or ultraviolet irradiation.
 Chlorination and irradiation treatments are less efficient in turbid water containing organic matter (soil, other particles) and should be used in combination with technologies which first reduce turbidity (filtration and coagulation/flocculation), or should account for turbidity during dosing.
 Not all filtration technologies, such as ceramic pot filters, effectively remove viruses from water; ceramic pot filters or biosand filters should therefore be coupled with additional treatment options such as disinfection with chlorine or irradiation.
 Before promoting any specific HWT technology, ensure it has demonstrated effectiveness against a range of viruses, including human coronaviruses where possible.
 The WHO has evaluated many HWT options and provides an overview of their performance against different types of pathogens in this report.
 Benefits and drawbacks of different technologies are also summarized on the CDC website.

-Workers involved in water distribution and treatment or increasing water access should be considered essential and allowed to continue their work even if movement restrictions are implemented.
-Workers should continue following standard safety precautions including wearing appropriate personal protective equipment.
-No additional safety measures related to COVID-19 are necessary.
+Workers involved in water distribution, water treatment, or increasing water access should be considered essential and allowed to continue their work even if movement restrictions are implemented.
+Workers should continue following standard safety precautions including wearing appropriate personal protective equipment and should be trained on general COVID-19 preventative measures including mask use, physical distancing, and frequent hand hygiene.
+Workers should be encouraged to stay home if they or one of their household members are ill to avoid transmitting the virus to others at work.
+Due to the low risk of transmission from water, no additional safety measures related to COVID-19 are necessary.
 Because water access is so essential, water utilities and treatment plants should consider making contingency plans to ensure water services are not interrupted.
-This may include making sure there are an adequate number of trained staff members to operate and maintain facilities, distribution networks and other infrastructure, maintaining a stock of necessary supplies (for water treatment, water quality monitoring, and maintenance of infrastructure), and ensuring any disruptions to supply chains can be quickly addressed.
+This may include making sure there is an adequate number of trained staff members to operate and maintain facilities, distribution networks and other infrastructure, maintaining a stock of necessary supplies (for water treatment, water quality monitoring, and maintenance of infrastructure), and ensuring any disruptions to supply chains can be quickly addressed.